 But in losing these pauses, we’re also losing this vital time where we absorb & assimilate lessons learned & wisdom gained from our experiences.
 We’re missing this crucial component of our personal growth.

-So I want to encourage you to spend some time this weekend, observing the Dark Moon.
+So I want to encourage you to spend some time at the end of this week, observing the Dark Moon.

-This Sunday night, July 23, is when the moon is at 0% illumination.
+This Friday night, Nov 17, the moon will be at 0% illumination.
 I’ve included some journal prompts & questions for self-reflection below.

 Journal Qs & Soul Work for the Dark Moon